Painting is commitment. Painting is the search for solutions.

 Painting is the way to get in touch with contemporary society.

 His creative process always stems from the desire to share his thought, his idea.
-Before approaching the canvas, Wibaa makes a long inner journey necessary to define his point of view in order to reach the public.
+Before approaching the canvas, A - Wibaa makes a long inner journey necessary to define his point of view in order to reach the public.

 Then, he looks for colors, materials and style to transfer his emotions to the canvas and start a dialogue with contemporary society.